EarlyByrdTeam/megatron-site/index.md

 </figcaption>
 </figure>

-#### Comparison with Incremental Transfer Learning on Multiple Tasks
+### Experiment 5 - Comparison with Incremental Transfer Learning

-We performed standard transfer learning on three datasets in an incremental fashion to benchmark the performance of our meta-model against a conventionally fine-tuned model.
-We performed transfer learning in two ways, namely with and without freezing layers between tasks, and obtained two models whose performance on the validation set per dataset during the training schedule is shown below.
+We performed standard transfer learning on three tasks in an incremental manner to benchmark the performance of our meta-model against a conventionally fine-tuned model.
+By incremental transfer learning, we refer to the process in which the base model is fine-tuned on one task, saved, and subsequently used as the initialization for transfer learning on the next task.
+This procedure was carried out in two ways, namely with and without freezing model layers between tasks, resulting in two models.
+Their performance on each task’s validation set evaluated at intervals of 10 training epochs is shown below.

 <figure style="text-align:left;">

   <div style="gap:1em; text-align:center;">